midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-what-remains.md

 <i>You’ll only hook your fingers, and I’ll get in trouble for it.</i>

 So Callie disappeared, and Jolene concentrated on the worms and the hooks, listening to Callie sing under her breath, <i>Mustn’t sing, mustn’t bother Jojo</i>, as she moved back and forth along the lake bank behind her.
-Jolene had just gotten the second worm on the hook when she heard Callie squeal, <i>A pretty red one!</i> followed by a startled, small <i>Oh!</i> and that plop. and Jolene was turned around, staring at nothing.
+Jolene had just gotten the second worm on the hook when she heard Callie squeal, <i>A pretty red one!</i> followed by a startled, small <i>Oh!</i> and that plop, and Jolene was turned around, staring at nothing.

 ***